rdyro/torch2jax/README.md

 # Changelog

+- version 0.4.7
+  - support for newest JAX (0.4.17) with backwards compatibility maintained
+  - compilation now delegated to python version subfolders for multi-python systems

 - version 0.4.6
   - bug-fix: cuda stream is now synchronized before and after a torch call explicitly to avoid reading unwritten data